-As a percent of GDP, the bank credit shows an increasing trend, but taking the composition, it has a mixed trend (Figure 2).
-Total commercial bank credit to the government sector as a percent of GDP was relatively low and below 5 percent before the democratic system (until 1990), higher in the early years of democracy (from 1991 to 1993) and again lower thereafter (until 2000).
-In the following years since 2001, it has increased and, on an average, reached about 8 percent a year, which may be due to the NRB policy of reducing its stock of government securities by selling it to the commercial banks.
-Total commercial bank lending to the private sector as a percent of GDP has increased from 4.6 percent in 1975 to 40.7 percent in 2012.
-A substantial rise in private sector credit took place only after the implementation of the economic liberalization in early 2000s.
+As a percent of GDP, the bank credit shows the increasing trend in an overall, but taking the composition, it has the mix trend (figure 2).
+Total commercial bank credit to the government sector as percent of GDP was relatively low and below 5 percent before the democratic system (until 1990), higher in the early years of democracy (from 1991 to 1993) and again lower thereafter (until 2000).
+Then, it has increased and, on an average, reached about 8 percent a year since 2001, which may be due to the NRB policy of reducing its stock of government securities by selling to the commercial banks.10 Total commercial bank lending to the private sector as a percent of GDP has increased from 4.6 percent of 1975 to 40.7 percent in 2012.
+The substantial rise in private sector credit took place only after the implementation of the economic liberalization in early 2000s.
 On the contrary, the credit to state-owned enterprises as a percent of GDP has shown the declining tendency with the liberalization process.